lagom/lagom/docs/manual/java/releases/Migration14.md

 As mentioned above, Lagom 1.4 is not using the new `ddata` mode for sharding data storage and some new messages serializers are disabled.
 This will allow you to perform rolling upgrades without any risk (assuming your current version is 1.3.10).

+Other than that difference, refer to the [Akka Rolling Update](https://doc.akka.io/docs/akka/current/project/migration-guide-2.4.x-2.5.x.html?language=java#rolling-update) documentation for more detailed information on important considerations when performing a rolling upgrade.

 ### Downtime upgrade

 If your application can tolerate downtime, we recommend you to enable `ddata` and the new serializer for `akka.Done`.